slowloris217/3-Point-Revolution-EDA-Project/README.md

 The repository contains the following files:
-- a .ipynb notebook for webscraping (nba_webscraping)
+- a .ipynb notebook for webscraping (nba_webscraping.ipynb)
-- a .ipynb notebook for data cleaning and merging dataframes (data_cleaning)
+- a .ipynb notebook for data cleaning and merging dataframes (data_cleaning.ipynb)
-- a csv file containing all the relevant NBA basketball stats merged together (all_data)
+- a csv file containing all the relevant NBA basketball stats merged together (all_data.csv)